xCryptik/developer-rig/README.md

 You should refer to the Helper API documentation [here](https://dev.twitch.tv/docs/extensions/reference/#javascript-helper) before editing and creating new responses.

 ### Providing a Secret for Your EBS in Local Mode
 When you use Local Mode with your EBS, you'll be using a hard-coded secret in the Rig.
 This is also included already in the Hello World example.
-When creating an extension on Twitch, you'll have your own clientID and secret.
+When creating an extension on Twitch, you'll have your own client ID and secret.

-The Local Mode Secret is: `kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk`
+The base-64-encoded Local Mode Secret is: `kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk`

 Do **not** expose your EBS beyond your local machine while using the Local Mode secret.
 It is purely meant to speed up initial development.